lakejs/lake-docs/guide/plugin.md

 ## Overview

-A Lake plugin is a function that allows you to customise Lake's behaviour.
-Its parameter is the current [Editor](/reference/editor.md) instance.
-It returns a cleanup function that is called when the [Editor](/reference/editor.md) instance is destroyed.
-This cleanup function is used for tasks such as removing event listeners and destroying popup instances.
-If you have nothing to clean up, returning a function is not necessary.
+A Lake plugin is a function that allows you to extend Lake's features.
+It takes the current [Editor](/reference/editor.md) instance as its parameter and returns a cleanup function, which is called when the [Editor](/reference/editor.md) instance is destroyed.
+This cleanup function is typically used for tasks such as removing event listeners and destroying popup instances.
+If there is nothing to clean up, returning a function is not required.

 ```js
 export default (editor) => {